Life at a B-school: A Study on Curriculum, Placement, & More at Altera Institute

 Some of the companies that have recruited from the Altera institute include Amazon, Flipkart, Godrej, Honasa Consumer (Mamaearth), Publicis Groupe, Himalaya, Wella Company, WPP, Jubilant FoodWorks, Plum, Blinkit, GroupM, Supertails, and MullenLowe Lintas Group.

-Altera Institute follows IPRS (Indian Placement Reporting Standards) Version 2.2, the same reporting model developed and implemented by IIM Ahmedabad.
-This standard reduces ambiguity by standardizing placement reporting.
-Variable pay, ESOP, vesting plans, and guaranteed cash elements are distinctly differentiated, information that most B-schools do not disclose as systematically.
+Altera Institute adheres to IPRS (Indian Placement Reporting Standards) Version 2.2, the same reporting model developed and implemented by IIM Ahmedabad.
+The standard minimizes ambiguity by standardizing placement reporting.
+This means that components like variable pay, ESOPs, vesting plans, and guaranteed cash elements are distinctly differentiated, information that most B-schools do not systematically disclose.

-The 15-month program structure also offers a higher return on investment as students spend less time away from the workforce than traditional two-year MBAs, resulting in higher lifetime earnings when opportunity costs are considered.
+The 15-month program structure is also more profitable for a student's lifetime earnings when opportunity costs are considered.

 Conclusion: Choosing the Right Kind of Education